github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student.md

 ## Requirements

-To be eligible for access to the student benefits of {% data variables.product.prodname_global_campus %}, you must:
+To be eligible for {% data variables.product.prodname_global_campus %}, including {% data variables.product.prodname_student_pack %} and other benefits, you must:
 - Be currently enrolled in a degree or diploma granting course of study such as a high school, secondary school, college, university, homeschool, or similar educational institution
 - Have a verifiable school-issued email address or upload documents that prove your current student status
 - Have a [{% data variables.product.prodname_dotcom %} personal account](/articles/signing-up-for-a-new-github-account)